Wednesday, November 12, 2025

 While Agenda 2063 lays out a bold vision for addressing these challenges, it is becoming increasingly clear that Africa’s future rests not in government hands alone, but in the dynamism of its private sector.

-Agenda 2063: Africa Future Belongs to the Private Sector
+Agenda 2063: Africa Future Belongs To The Private Sector

 President William Ruto (right) with President of Ghana Nana Akufo-Addo during the Atlantic Council of Global Citizen Awards dinner.
 PHOTO/PCS.